If you have been riding a bicycle for any length of time, you have undoubtedly run across “cycling shoes”.

 So this shoe is ideal for those who are beginners or even regular mountain bikers.

 But if you are so into the sport that you introduce yourself as a “mountain biker” to other folks, you should scroll back up and grab one of those two earlier models we talked about.

-And, for those of you who are scared by this price… know it may cost $30 more than the really cheap models out there, but I am firmly convinced that it is money well-spent.
-And, for the money, you won’t find a better shoe.
+And, for those of you who are scared by this price… know it may cost more than the really cheap models out there, but I am firmly convinced that it is money well-spent.
+And, in my opinion, you won’t find a better shoe in its category.